Thames (1790 ship)

 Thames was launched at Southampton in 1790.
 Until 1798 she sailed across the Atlantic, trading primarily with The Bahamas.
-She then became a slave ship, making seven slave trading voyages.
+She then became a slave ship in the triangular trade in enslaved people.
+She made seven voyages transporting enslaved people.
 After the abolition of the British slave trade in 1807, Thames returned to trading with the West Indies.
 A French privateer captured Thames on 17 July 1811 and burnt her.

 Career

 Thames first appeared in Lloyd's Register in 1791.

-1st slave voyage (1798–1799): Captain Andrew Chester sailed from London on 3 November 1798.
-Thames acquired her slaves at Cape Coast Castle.
-She arrived at St Vincent on 25 April 1799 with 338 slaves.
-She was sold in St Vincent.
+1st voyage transporting enslaved people (1798–1799): Captain Andrew Chester sailed from London on 3 November 1798.
+In 1798, 180 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people.
+Eight of these vessels sailed from London.

+Thames acquired captives at Cape Coast Castle.
+She arrived at St Vincent on 25 April 1799 with 338 captives, that she sold there.
 She arrived back at Dover from St Kitts in September.

-2nd slave voyage (1800–1801): Captain Chester sailed from London on 11 January 1800.
-Thames acquired her slaves on the Gold Coast and then primarily at Whydah.
-She arrived at Demerara on 16 January 1801 with 213 slaves.
+2nd voyage transporting enslaved people (1800–1801): Captain Chester sailed from London on 11 January 1800.
+In 1800, 133 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people.
+Ten of these vessels sailed from London.

+Thames acquired captives on the Gold Coast and then primarily at Whydah.
+She arrived at Demerara on 16 January 1801 with 213 captives.

-3rd slave voyage (1801–1802): Captain George Black sailed from London on 8 June 1801.
-Thames acquired her slaves on the Gold Coast.
-She arrived in the West Indies in December, delivering slaves first at St Vincent and then arriving with 80 slaves at Tobago.
+3rd voyage transporting enslaved people (1801–1802): Captain George Black sailed from London on 8 June 1801.
+In 1801, 147 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people; 23 of these vessels sailed from London.

+Thames acquired captives on the Gold Coast.
+She arrived in the West Indies in December, delivering captives first at St Vincent and then arriving with 80 captives at Tobago.
 She arrived back at London on 13 April 1802.

-4th slave voyage (1802–1803): Captain Black sailed from London on 27 June 1802.
-Thames acquired her slaves on the Gold Coast.
-She arrived at Trinidad on 1 March 1803 with 236 slaves.
+4th voyage transporting enslaved people (1802–1803): Captain Black sailed from London on 27 June 1802.
+In 1802, 155 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people; 30 of these vessels sailed from London.

+Thames acquired captives on the Gold Coast.
+She arrived at Trinidad on 1 March 1803 with 236 captives.
 She returned to London on 20 April 1803.